nriaziat/JHU-Mechatronics-GPS/README.md

 - `#include "GPS.h` must be at the top of your main .ino file
 - Instantiate a GPS object like: `GPS gps`
 - Start the GPS object in your with `gps.begin()`
-- Update odometry with `gps.updateOdometry(ditance, angle);`
+- Update odometry with `gps.updateOdometry(distance, angle);`
+- The distance and angles updates should be given in centimeters and radians relative to the last update.
 - Get the updates pose with  `gps.getPose();`.
 It returns a robotPose structure.
-- The robotPose structure includes three members: `x, y, theta` in the world frame.
+- The robotPose structure includes three members: `x, y, theta` in centimeters/radians in the world frame.
+- The world frame is aligned with the marked corner of the field with the y-axis along the short edge and angles measured counter-clockwise from the x-axis.

 # Structure